Hugo Fund Formation Platform14 Jun, 03:53 CET

 MFN Engine

-Most Favoured Nation eligibility calculation: rule layers, cascade detection, and the impact-emit pattern.
+Most Favoured Nation eligibility calculation: rule layers, query-time evaluation, and mutation signals.

 The Most Favoured Nation engine determines which clauses each LP is eligible to elect into their side letter.
 It runs as a pure in-memory calculation over a pre-loaded data bundle.